Visiting the Dentist

 Ugh, this week I’m due to visit my dentist.
 How many of us look forward to visiting a dentist?
 Visiting a dentist can be a stressful event for children as well as adults.

-As I try to think about my childhood visits, I can’t recall what it was that triggers a negative feeling about the visit.
+As I try to think about my childhood visits, I can’t recall what triggered a negative feeling about the visit.
 I know I should go if I want to keep my teeth and gums healthy, but why do I dread going and feel nervous each time I’m scheduled to go…

 • Visiting a dentist helps support healthy teeth